germs-lab/Shell_Tutorial/Readme.md

 directory.
 Directories are often called "folders" because of how they are represented in GUIs.
 Directories are just listings of files.
 They can contain other files or directories.

+Lets navigate to our home directory and look at the contents

+    cd
+    ls

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.
 Every user has their own home